lsst-sqre/safir/docs/user-guide/database/pagination.rst

 Ensure that all of the attributes required to create a cursor are included in the query and in the Pydantic model.

-In either case, the data returned by the query must be sufficient to construct the Pydantic model passed as the first argument to the `~safir.database.PaginatedQueryRunner` constructor.
+In either case, the data returned by the query must be sufficient to construct the Pydantic model passed as the first argument to the `~PaginatedQueryRunner` constructor.
 The query result will be passed into the ``model_validate`` method of that model.
 Among other things, this means that all necessary attributes must be present and the model must be able to handle any data conversion required.